JuliaLang/www.julialang.org/community/index.md

 title:  Julia Community
 ---

+All participants in the Julia community are requested to read the [Julia Community Standards](http://julialang.org/community/standards/), and abide by them in all Julia related forums.

 # Mailing Lists

 The [julia-users][julia-users] mailing list is for discussion around the usage of julia.
 New users of julia can ask their questions here.
 As a courtesy to others, do check the archives and documentation to see if a particular question is already answered.